ozwillo/ozwillo-doc/_includes/2-experiment.md

 - when answering the provisioning request described in the previous paragraph
 - when posting notifications or events

-In those cases, the provider servers must issue HTTP requests to Ozwillo with [basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using the `client_id`/`client_secret` pair as user-ID and password, and base64 encode them in an `Authorization: Basic {client_id:client_secret base64}` HTTP header.
+In those cases, the provider servers must issue HTTP requests to Ozwillo with [basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using the `client_id`/`client_secret` pair as user-ID and password, and base64 encode them in an `Authorization: Basic {base64 encoding of client_id:client_secret}` HTTP header.

 ##### Calling Ozwillo with an access_token